 - If your test result is positive, you must isolate at home consistent with the latest CDC guidance before coming to campus and should notify the command center of your positive test result.

 Vanderbilt will continue to assess study abroad programming.
 More information can be found here.

-The David Williams II Recreation and Wellness Center will continue to phase reopen this fall semester in accordance with university health safety protocols.
+The David Williams II Recreation and Wellness Center will continue to phase reopen in accordance with university health safety protocols.
 The Rec is currently only available to active University faculty, staff, and students.
 In time, we hope all our programs return to full capacity.
 For policy information, please visit vu.edu/vandyrec.